Taught by Dr Noel Kingsbury

 • access on your mobile, PC, Mac or laptop

-• small interactive online classroom - chat online to students from around the world and share your creative ideas
+• small interactive online classroom - chat online with students from around the world and share your creative ideas

 Time to complete the plant propagation course: